Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: Distributionally Robust Synthetic Control

-By taking the minimum over all possible post-treatment weights, this formulation captures the worst-case scenario for the treatment effect, considering the most challenging configurations of the weights within $\Omega$.
-Similar to \eqref{eq: standard SC}, we define the weight-robust treatment effect as the optimizer of the worst-case reward \eqref{eq: worst-case reward}:
+Since $\beta^{(1)}$ can be any element of $\Omega$, we consider all weights in $\Omega$ and define the worst-case reward for a candidate treatment effect $\tau$ over $\Omega$ as $\min_{\beta \in \Omega} R_{\beta}(\tau)$.
+By taking the minimum over all admissible post-treatment weights, this formulation evaluates $\tau$ under the most adverse (yet plausible) weight configuration in $\Omega$.
+Similar to \eqref{eq: standard SC}, we define the weight-robust treatment effect as the optimizer of this worst-case reward:

-When the identification conditions (E1) and (E2) hold such that $\taubar$ is identified by the standard SC method, this new estimand $\tau^*(\Omega)$ is reduced to $\taubar$ by using $\Omega$ with $\lambda=0$.
-However, even when $\taubar$ is not identifiable, $\tau^*(\Omega)$ is still identifiable and serves as a conservative proxy of $\taubar$ as established in the following Corollary~\ref{cor: sign of tau star}.
-From a game-theoretic perspective \citep{blackwell1979theory}, this framework can be interpreted as a two-player game: nature adversarially selects the worst-case post-treatment weight from $\Omega$, while the decision-maker chooses $\tau$ to maximize the resulting reward.
-The resulting $\tau^*(\Omega)$ thus represents a treatment effect for adversarially chosen post-treatment weights.
+When (E1) and (E2) hold so $\taubar$ is identifiable by the SC method, the new estimand $\tau^*(\Omega)$ reduces to $\taubar$ by using $\Omega$ with $\lambda=0$.
+Even when $\taubar$ is not identifiable, $\tau^*(\Omega)$ remains identifiable and serves as a conservative proxy for $\taubar$ as established in Theorem~\ref{thm: sign of tau star}.
+Our choice of the reward function $R_{\beta}(\tau)$ in \eqref{eq: reward} ensures that $\tau^*(\Omega)$ in \eqref{def: DRoSC tau} admits a meaningful interpretation and a connection to sensitivity analysis, as established in Section~\ref{subsec: id of DRoSC}.

+We can interpret $\tau^*(\Omega)$ through a game-theoretic lens \citep{blackwell1979theory}: nature adversarially selects the worst-case post-treatment weight from $\Omega$, while the decision-maker chooses $\tau$ to maximize the resulting reward.
+Thus, $\tau^*(\Omega)$ represents a treatment effect that is robust to adversarially chosen (yet plausible) post-treatment weights.